mbhurtel/sceneUnderstanding/README.md

 python customized_stratified_7_fold_cv.py
 ```

-After this step, you will get the following 7 sets of training and validation data in a new folder named <b>COBA_7fold_split_sets</b> organized as follows:
+After this step, you will get the following 7 sets of training and validation data in a new directory named <b>COBA_7fold_split_sets</b> organized as follows:

 ```
 COBA_7fold_split_sets